Curry Pumpkin Tarts with Rocket Dip

 - 1 tbsp gelatine

-- 4 mangoes, peeled and sliced (or 2 fresh and 1 large can of sliced mangoes)
+- 4 mangoes, peeled and sliced (or 2 fresh and 1 large can of sliced mangoes, drained)

 - 1 mango, peeled and chopped (or 1 small can sliced mango)